Year of entry 2024

-Learn how bridges, highways and tunnels are designed, built and maintained through modules that look at construction technology, interactions between construction and design, latest developments in structural health monitoring, bridge, road and highway engineering.
+Learn how bridges, highways and tunnels are designed, built, monitored and maintained through modules that look at construction technology, interactions between construction and design, latest developments in structural health monitoring, bridge, road and highway engineering.

 With an emphasis on the construction and maintenance stages and the ‘how-is-it-made’ approach, different construction processes and techniques will be explored in detail, and used as a platform to investigate how they affect (and are affected by) the design process, the selection of alternatives and the implications for the entire service life.

 You’ll also gain an understanding of the framework of relevant requirements governing engineering activities such as personnel, health, safety and awareness of risk issues.